ThunderFly-aerospace/docs/avionics/TFSIK01/index.md

 The modem combines the following radio communication technologies:

 * **Frequency-Hopping Spread Spectrum (FHSS)**: The operating frequency band is divided into discrete channels.
-The hopping pattern is randomized per `NETID`, ensuring resilience against interference and channel collisions and comply with regulatory limits.
+The hopping pattern is randomized per `NETID`, ensuring resilience against interference and channel collisions, and complying with regulatory limits.

 * **Adaptive Time Division Multiplexing (TDM)**: Each modem takes turns transmitting data in synchronized time slices to avoid collisions.
 Transmission timing is dynamically scaled based on data rate and buffer status.